manvendra22/react-slider/README.md

 # react-ui-kit

-> React UI Kit is a web app I started to learn about building production ready, reusable HTML native components in React.
-It uses a custom webpack config and scss.
+> A wip collection of production-ready, reusable HTML native components in React.
+It uses a custom webpack config and SCSS.

 ## Live links